paulscherrerinstitute/wica-js/README.md

 [![Build Status](https://travis-ci.org/paulscherrerinstitute/wica-js.svg?branch=master)](https://travis-ci.org/paulscherrerinstitute/wica-js)

 :construction:
 Note: this README is still **under construction** and may contain incorrect or misleading information.
+Sorry about that.
+We will work to improve it.

 # Overview